GALERIE R

 Q. You use computers a lot in your work.

-But at a time of computers, video and installations, I increasingly turned to drawing and painting because there’s only so much you can do with virtual media.
+I eventually came to feel that Art essentially was about the handmade, and Walter Benjamin’s idea of aura.
+At a time of video and installations, I increasingly turned to drawing and painting because I felt there’s only so much you can do with virtual media.

 Q. Were you drawing at this time?